Code-Institute-Submissions/portfolio_milestone/README.md

 ## Design Decisions On The Surface Plain

-To implement this project successfully I made certain design decisions that had an impact on the project somne of thes are:
+To implement this project successfully I made certain design decisions that had an impact on the project some of these decisions are:

-### Bootsrap
+### Bootstrap

 Bootstrap is used throughout this project.
 The use of Bootsrap was choosen as it presented many advantages.
 The main adavantages of Bootsrap was that it allowed for a complex page layout with the use of its grid system and flexbox utilities.
 Bootstrap also contains many useful margin and padding classes that reduced the need for repitive CSS and helped to keep my CSS DRY (Don't Repeat Yourself).
 Bootstrap also helped with cross browser compatability.
 The one downside to using Bootsrap is that it made the HTML code difficult to read and overly complex with regards to the many classes that are applied to the HTML elements.
 Another area this effected the code was when it came to refactoring the CSS as it meant adding utility classes for repitive code difficult to already class heavy HTML elements.
 One final area that Bootstrap had an negative effect on the project was when it came to testing using the CSS validator.
 The CSS validator did not regonize alot of Bootstrap CSS as valid and raised a lot of errors but if you copy and paste my code directly from style.css into the CSS validator it displays no errors.